cupnoodle/fluffyes/26-fix-playground.md

-Now you should able to run the Playground successfully, cheers! 🍻
+Now you should be able to run the Playground successfully, cheers! 🍻

-The caveat of this solution is that you have to remove `import UIKit` and all UIKit related functions as macOS doesn't have UIKit library.
+The caveat of this solution is that you have to remove `import UIKit` and all UIKit related functions as macOS doesn't support UIKit.